skoolkid/skoolkit/sphinx/source/commands.rst

     -s ADDR, --start ADDR
                           Start disassembling at this address (default=16384)
-    -t, --text            Show ASCII text in the comment fields -T FILE, --sft FILE   Use FILE as the skool file template -V, --version         Show SkoolKit version number and exit -w W, --line-width W  Set the maximum line width of the skool file (default:
+    -t, --text            Show ASCII text in the comment fields -T FILE, --sft FILE   Use FILE as the skool file template (may be '-' for standard input)
+    -V, --version         Show SkoolKit version number and exit -w W, --line-width W  Set the maximum line width of the skool file (default:
                           79)